Video Deposition Essentials

 What is a Video Deposition?

 As technology advances, the legal industry must harness these technologies to empower their cases and captivate their juries.
-In this media driven era, video depositions are a powerful tool that litigators can use to hold a jury's attention.
-It provides the jury with more impactful information such as vocal infliction and facial expressions.
+In this media driven era, video depositions are a powerful tool litigators can use to hold a jury's attention.
+It gives the jury with more impactful information such as vocal infliction and facial expressions.

 Video Depositions Transforming Court Reporting